doctea/Microlidian/README.md

 The aim here is to have a flexible and extensible MIDI generator based on the mutating Euclidian features from [drum2musocv](https://github.com/doctea/drum2musocv), but aiming to be a bit more modular and extensible.

+## Features

-8hp Eurorack panel with USB-Type C input for USB MIDI, 3 bipolar CV inputs (using Pimoroni ADC board), with TRS MIDI out for sending 16+ rhythm tracks to a MIDIMUSO-CV12 board (or other MIDI devices!).
+- 8hp Eurorack panel
+- USB-Type C input for syncing to USB MIDI clock and sending out MIDI
+- 3 bipolar CV inputs (using Pimoroni ADC board)
+- TRS MIDI out for sending 16+ rhythm tracks to a MIDIMUSO-CV12 board (or other MIDI devices!).

 ## Requirements